Frequently Asked Questions

 Do I Qualify To Use These Services?

-What Is The Rate For Therapy?
+What Is The Rate For Sessions?

 Each therapist on our site works independently in private practice and sets their own rates based on a number of factors.
-Therapists who use a sliding scale offer a flexible rate that reflects the financial and situational needs of their client.
+Practitioners who use a sliding scale offer a flexible rate that reflects the financial and situational needs of their client.

 What Is A Sliding Scale?

-Sliding Scale Rates are offered to clients who do not require the Low-Cost Rate, but cannot easily access Standard Rates.
+Sliding scale rates are offered to clients who do not require the low-cost rate, but cannot easily access standard rates.
 The rate is determined on an individual basis in consideration of your unique financial situation.

 Who Do I Contact?